AdobeDocs/campaign-classic.en/help/message-center/using/publishing-message-templates.md

 ![](assets/messagecenter_deployed_model_001.png)

 Once a template is published, if the corresponding event is triggered, the execution instance will receive the event, link it to the transactional template and send the corresponding transactional message to each recipient.
+For more on this, see [Event processing](../../message-center/using/about-event-processing.md).

 >[!NOTE]
 >